aserowy/thebook/docs/concepts/document_microservices.md

 ### A minimalistic approach

 This approach is structured into four documentation types to describe the macro and micro architectures of a project.
+Method and example were described by [Stefan Zörner][1].

 At first the minimal architecture overview provides insights about the mission and context of the architecture.
 Furthermore, solution approaches, specifications, non-functional requirements, and objectives of the architecture are also defined.